These five steps can help you give better feedback — and help make it stick

 When it comes to feedback, employees and managers often approach it the same way: avoidance.

 Often, employees dread feedback because they automatically think it will be negative.
 When someone hears, “your boss wants to talk to you,” they fear they will receive criticism or be reprimanded.
-On the manager side, giving feedback can be awkward and uncomfortable.
+On the manager’s side, giving feedback can be awkward and uncomfortable.
 It’s often easier to simply avoid it entirely or wait until mandatory once-a-year reviews.

 But, those managers are missing out on an incredible coaching tool.
 If you have ever watched the Star Wars films, you’ll notice that Luke is always eager to learn from master Jedi Yoda.
 Yoda’s coaching encourages Luke to look forward, not back.
 It’s advice that Luke knows will help him become a Jedi master.

 Constructive, regular feedback can help build trust between managers and employees and help your team members — and your business — grow.
-As leadership thinker Marshall Goldsmith says, when you deliver effectively, constructive feedback, you help employees be right tomorrow, as opposed to proving they were wrong yesterday.
+As leadership thinker Marshall Goldsmith says, when you deliver effective, constructive feedback, you help employees be right tomorrow, as opposed to proving they were wrong yesterday.

 Feedback focuses on the past.
 Feedforward focuses on the future.
-Feedback is necessary to provide context and identify behaviours that need improvement, so don’t leave it completely out, but you should spend the bulk of your session discussing actionable steps the employee can take to move forward and improve results.
+Feedback is necessary to provide context and identify behaviors that need improvement, so don’t leave it completely out, but you should spend the bulk of your session discussing actionable steps the employee can take to move forward and improve results.
 Focusing on the future leads to a much more positive conversation and helps people feel empowered.

 When they hear “feedback,” most employees assume it will be negative.
 This puts them in a defensive position and closes them off to information that is crucial to their growth.
 Be intentional about giving positive feedback.
 Research shows the most effective ratio is three to five positive statements for every negative one.
 This may seem imbalanced, but positivity is key to employee motivation and improvement.